How to maintain active OSU Master Gardener status

-To maintain your certification as an active Veteran, OSU metro-area Master Gardener the following are the minimum criteria to be completed each year.
+To maintain your certification as an active Perennial, OSU metro-area Master Gardener the following are the minimum criteria to be completed each year.
 Master Gardeners are considered current when these criteria are met.

 - 20 hours of volunteer service in Metro MG approved activities (with at least 10 hours volunteered toward “Program” activities).
 Other hours can be served with approved “Partner” activities.
 You can serve all your volunteer hours in “Program” activities, if you prefer.